Jeeva-2k-ai/Genius-Memory-2.0/README.md

 JavaScript ⚡: For front-end interactivity and game logic.

-SweetAlert 🧨: For enhanced alert messages and notifications.

 SQLite 📊: For storing game data such as high scores, user progress, etc.

 Feel free to fork, contribute, and enjoy this fun brain-training experience! 🎮🧠